alper-d/fake_img_detec_delete_later/README.md

 http://127.0.0.1:8888/tree?token=${TOKEN}
 ```
 Inside the jupyter notebook, demo.ipynb contains necessary instructions for demo. **Note that our actual experimentations has been done in Google Colab.**

 Dataloader uses tensors (.pt files).
 We included videos just to address preprocessing steps which takes some time especially in jupyter environment.
-If you directly execute evaluation, skip corresponding cells in notebook.
+If you want to execute evaluation directly, skip corresponding cells in notebook.
 ## File structure

 | File | README |